prime31/zig-flecs/README.md

         .{ filter_iter.getConst(Position), filter_iter.get(Velocity), filter_iter.getOpt(Player) });
 }

-// EntityIterator allows you to iterate all the entities regardless of which table they are in with a single iteration.
+// Iterator allows you to iterate all the entities regardless of which table they are in with a single iteration.
 Note that the struct passed in
 // is validated in debug builds.
 The parameters must be in the same order as they were added to the QueryBuilder.
 Optionals should be marked as such with
-// a `?*` and readonly components must be `*const`. var entity_iter = filter.entityIterator(struct { pos: *const Position, vel: *Velocity, acc: ?*Acceleration, player: ?*Player, enemy: ?*Enemy });
+// a `?*` and readonly components must be `*const`. var entity_iter = filter.terator(struct { pos: *const Position, vel: *Velocity, acc: ?*Acceleration, player: ?*Player, enemy: ?*Enemy });
 while (entity_iter.next()) |comps| {
     std.debug.print("comps: {any}\n", .{comps});
 }